-The estimates used by Plurilock in reaching the above conclusion are based on information available as of the date the consolidated statement of financial position was authorized for issuance and included internally generated cash flow forecasts.
+The estimates used by the Company in reaching the above conclusion are based on information available as of the date of the condensed interim consolidated statement of financial position was authorized for issuance and included internally generated cash flow forecasts.
 Accordingly, actual results could differ from these estimates and resulting variances may be material to management's assessment.